TalalAlha/305-Project/README.md

 and all the information needed including car common issues.
 This app will solve a major problem, and it includes local and global issues that everyone can get help using this app.

+## Usage

+First you have to clone this repository using git bash with this link: